Chiaravalle, Marche

-Chiaravalle is a comune (municipality) in the Province of Ancona in the Italian region Marche, located about 15 km west of Ancona.
+Chiaravalle (/it/) is a comune (municipality) in the Province of Ancona in the Italian region of Marche, located about 15 km west of Ancona.
 As of 31 December 2004, it had a population of 14,397 and an area of 17.4 km2.

-The municipality of Chiaravalle contains the frazione (subdivision) Grancetta.

-Chiaravalle borders the following municipalities: Camerata Picena, Falconara Marittima, Jesi, Monte San Vito, Montemarciano.
+The municipality of Chiaravalle contains the frazione (borough or locality) of Grancetta.
+It borders the following municipalities: Camerata Picena, Falconara Marittima, Jesi, Monte San Vito, Montemarciano.